Dallas Willard

 John 10:3

 As believers, we enjoy the Blessed Trinity’s personal presence through the indwelling Holy Spirit.
 Therefore, we should experience an on-going conversation with God: speaking to God and being spoken to by his Spirit.
-The normal Christian life is God speaking, directing, and immersing us in his love.
+The normal Christian life is God speaking, directing, and guiding us by his love and through his Spirit.
 In turn, we can respond in delight by honoring his leadership through obedience to his will.
 This process of being directed, guided, and led by the Holy Spirit in the affairs of everyday life is called hearing God (John 10:25-30).

 Personal Presence